 Hue: Known for its imperial history, Hue is a city that offers a glimpse into Vietnam’s past.
 In August, you can visit the Imperial City, Thien Mu Pagoda, and take a boat ride on the Perfume River.

-Danang: With its beautiful beaches and proximity to attractions like the Marble Mountains and Hoi An, Danang is a popular destination in August.
+Da Nang: With its beautiful beaches and proximity to attractions like the Marble Mountains and Hoi An, Da Nang in August weather is still a popular destination.
 Despite the occasional rain, you can still enjoy the beach and explore the city’s vibrant food scene.

 Hoi An: This charming ancient town is a UNESCO World Heritage Site and is famous for its well-preserved architecture.
-In August, you can wander through the lantern-lit streets, visit the Japanese Covered Bridge, and experience the city’s rich cultural heritage.
+With Hoi An in August, you can wander through the lantern-lit streets, visit the Japanese Covered Bridge, and experience the city’s rich cultural heritage.

 Cost & Crowd